ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 The Following Server implements a server for following dynamic objects or specific reference frames.
 This server allows the robot to follow and maintain a determined distance from a detected object or specific frame, using topic-based detection techniques or coordinate frame tracking.

-The information about Following Server parameters set-up could be found at [Following Server][following-server] configuration guide.
+The information about Following Server parameters set-up could be found at Following Server configuration guide.

 The tutorial for the Following Server has been recently updated.
 For the latest instructions and examples, see [Dynamic Object Following][dynamic-object-following].